DaleGia/ESPStringTemplate/README.md

 - Abiility to replace multiple string tokens in HTML elements that are added to buffer.
 - Ability to utilise flash memory for string/HTML elements used to build web pages.

+## Why Would I Want This?
+- Fast and efficient string templating.
+- Easier to use than many other templating options on the ESP8266.

 ## Installation
 Download this file as a zip, and extract the resulting folder into your Arduino Libraries folder.
 See [Installing Additional Arduino Libraries](https://www.arduino.cc/en/Guide/Libraries).
 Alternatively, use the Arduino IDE and library manager to find and install ESPStringTemplate.